Nintendo's crazy, cool and fun cardboard accessories for the Nintendo Switch are now available. You can buy Nintendo Labo in the UK and US now.

 - You can also customise your Toy-Cons with colouring pens, stickers and more

-According to Nintendo, each Toy-Con comes to life when combined with the Nintendo Switch in different ways.
+Each Toy-Con comes to life when combined with the Nintendo Switch in different ways.
 For example, you can assemble a fully-functional 13-key piano that uses the Nintendo Switch console and its right Joy-Con controller.
 As you play, the IR Motion Camera in the right Joy-Con detects which keys are pressed.

 It'll play each note through the console’s built-in speakers.
 There's also a kit that lets you make a motorbike, then insert a Joy-Con controller into each handlebar, and slot the Nintendo Switch console into the middle cradle.
 Then, hit the ignition button, turn the handle to engage the accelerator, and start racing via the Switch's screen.